Ruthvik-1411/Ruthvik-1411/README.md

 - 👋 Hi, I’m Ruthvik
 - 👀 I am a Robotics enthusiast and interested in IoT and Space Exploration.
-I am a hobbyist and currently working some minor projects.
+I am a hobbyist and currently working on some minor projects.
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me  mail: nagasairuthvik1919@gmail.com, mobile - +919908257689